railsfactory-abhiram/slate/source/index.html.md

 ```

-This endpoint will retrieve all the ticket categories created by particular provider.
-These categories have three status that needs to be set
+This endpoint will retrieve all the available status items created by the provider.
+These status items have three status' that can be set when creating a message.
-while creating a ticket.

 ### Resource URL